Stage 2 Lung Cancer

 • KRAS inhibitors prevent lung cancer tumors from using the KRAS protein, which would otherwise allow them to spread.

-Many lung cancer targeted therapies are available in clinical trials, which help patients access emerging treatments in carefully created research studies.
+Many targeted lung cancer therapies are available in clinical trials, which help patients access emerging treatments in carefully created research studies.

 Stage 2 Lung Cancer Prognosis